C$ 142 Find Cheap Flights from Toronto to Oregon

 • When flying from Toronto to Oregon, you’ll be taking an international flight, so you’ll need to arrive at the airport at least two to three hours in advance.
 When you get there, you’ll be happy to see that Toronto Pearson International Airport has lounges you can use to kill extra time.
 Air Canada’s Maple Leaf Lounge is one of the lounges you should check out.

-Top 5 airlines serving from Toronto to Oregon
+Reviews of the top 5 airlines serving from Toronto to Oregon

 See real verified KAYAK customer reviews for airlines flying from Toronto to Oregon.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.